ws464/java-streams/assignments.md

 ]
 ```

-Bonus points for using a Map (Dictionary) in conjuction with the Lambda function.
+Bonus points for using a Map (Dictionary) in conjunction with the map function.
 This solution can be
 as simple as two lines of code.

 # Ex.
 2 Null to N/A
-Use a lambda function to rename the department name to 'N/A' for all the departments:
+Use a `stream.map()` to rename the department name to 'N/A' for all the departments:

 Example output:
 ```